vinayakss007/bestcrm/ARCHITECTURE.md

-# Technical Architecture Document: Zenith CRM
+# Technical Architecture Document: abetworks crm

-This document provides a detailed technical blueprint for developers working on the Zenith CRM backend.
+This document provides a detailed technical blueprint for developers working on the abetworks crm backend.
 It complements the high-level `DESIGN.md` with implementation specifics.

 ## 1. Core Technology Stack